ibm-cloud-docs/openwhisk/openwhisk_actions.md

     npm install
     ```
     {: pre}
     **Note**: While most `npm` packages install JavaScript sources on `npm install`, some also install and compile binary artifacts.
-The archive file upload currently supports only JavaScript dependencies.
+The archive file upload supports only JavaScript dependencies.
 Action invocations might fail if the archive includes binary dependencies.

 4. Create a `.zip` archive containing all files, including all dependencies.
     ```